 We are a kind and loving congregation, we are young and old together, and we are gay and straight together.
-Our new consulting minister has spent the last 30 + years living these ideas as she served many populations in a kind and loving way.
+Rev. Julia McKay has spent the last 30 + years living these ideas as she served many populations in a kind and loving way.
 She has worked as a public school educator, a psychotherapist, a non-profit director, and a hospital/hospice chaplain.
 For the last decade, she has served as a Unitarian Universalist Church minister.

 She began as a church Music Minister and Peer Counselor in her late teens where she felt an early call to ministry.
 Right after graduating from Colorado State University with a degree in Music Education, she toured the world for a year as performer in the international organization, Up With People, in her mid-20’s.
 This experience embedded a love for intercultural understanding and exchange.

 Then for many years, she was a music educator in District 11, working with diverse populations and developing extra-curricular leadership and personal empowerment programs for teens and young adults.